markwhiite/Home-Lab/README.md

 **Viewing Documentation**
-- When viewing documentation on a mobile device you make need to **download the file** to view the entire document.
+- When viewing documentation on a mobile device you may need to **download the file** to view the entire document.
 - Simply open the documentation folder > scroll to pdf and click the three dots to download.

 **My Projects that required a home-lab**